Hagia Sophia entrance fee & hours (2024) – all you should know

 This priority tour with Viator (⭐ 5.0 and 142 positive reviews) comes highly recommended and has earned the Badge of Excellence.

-Hagia Sophia is open year-round from 10 in the morning till 10 in the evening.
+Hagia Sophia is open year-round from 10 in the morning to 10 in the evening.
 It’s closed during prayer times.

-The Hagia Sophia closes three times a day for a period of 90 minutes for prayer, and tourists are not allowed to enter during this period.
+The Hagia Sophia closes three times a day for 90 minutes for prayer, and tourists are not allowed to enter during this period.
 Hagia Sophia is also closed during Friday prayer.

 Prayer times change throughout the year, but you can check prayer times here.